Termin / Date:

 Our Topic for Today

 Studying abroad and settling into a new city is always challenging, but with a pandemic going on and distance learning, it is now more challenging than ever.
 Still, we, the Young European Federalists Marburg, believe that international encounters and interactions at the citizen level are at the core of European unification and the creation of a common public space for all Europeans.
-We would therefore like to warmly welcome you to our “Pub Quiz Night and Virtual City Tour” on Sunday 24/10/2021.
+We would therefore like to warmly welcome you to our “Pub Quiz and Virtual City Tour” on Sunday 24/10/2021.

 Join us for a virtual tour through Marburg, a friendly pub quiz and a chance to ask current students about living and studying in the city.